 Since we often see the beauty of a place defined by a landscapes rather than a close-up of a flower or bug, along with the bugs and flowers a few landscapes are included.
 Perhaps an effort on our part to capture the place in a way that speaks to our larger sensibilities.
 A way one might appreciate it if you were just out for a walk enjoying the day.

-Category: birding in central ohio, butterflies, canoeing, Central Ohio Nature, Central Ohio Parks, Columbus, flowers in central ohio, fungus, Griggs Reservoir, Griggs Reservoir Nature Preserve, Ohio Nature, photography Tagged: Blue Vervain, Canon D30, Canon G11, Canon SX260, Cedar Waxwing, Eastern Comma, False Dragonhead, Green Heron, Groundnut, Hackberry Emperor, Monarch Butterfly, Monkey Flower, Olympus E620, Painted Turtle, Panasonic FZ-150, Red-spotted Purple, Spotted Sandpiper, Swamp Milkweed
+Category: Birding in Ohio, butterflies, canoeing, Central Ohio Nature, Central Ohio Parks, Columbus, flowers in central ohio, Griggs Reservoir, Griggs Reservoir Nature Preserve, Ohio Nature, photography Tagged: Blue Vervain, Canon D30, Canon G11, Canon SX260, Cedar Waxwing, Eastern Comma, False Dragonhead, Green Heron, Groundnut, Hackberry Emperor, Monarch Butterfly, Monkey Flower, Olympus E620, Painted Turtle, Panasonic FZ-150, Red-spotted Purple, Spotted Sandpiper, Swamp Milkweed